Accounting for scalar non-Gaussianity in secondary gravitational waves: Conclusion

 \section{Conclusion}

-There have been attempts in the literature to account for scalar non-Gaussianity in the calculation of $\ogw(f)$ for specific cases of $\fnl$ assuming certain shapes or limits of the bispectrum.
+There have been attempts in the literature to account for scalar non-Gaussianity in the calculation of the spectral density of the secondary GWs, $\ogw(f)$, for specific cases of $\fnl$ assuming certain shapes or limits of the bispectrum.
 In this work, we have presented a method to account for a general scalar bispectrum with non-trivial scale dependence in such a calculation.
-We have focused on the correction that may arise to the scalar power spectrum due to the scalar bispectrum and hence the effect it may have on the behavior of $\ogw(f)$.
-By this method, we have taken into account the complete bispectrum over a generic configuration of wavenumbers without restricting to a particular shape or limit.
-We have also attempted an analytical estimate of the correction to be expected from models with localized peak in power spectrum.
-We find that it is the squeezed limit of $\fnl$ that contributes the most to the correction for wavenumbers away from the peak in the power spectrum.
+We have presented the correction to the scalar power spectrum that may arise due to the scalar bispectrum.
+We have also attempted an analytical estimate of the correction to be expected from models with a localized peak in the power spectrum.
+We have found that it is the squeezed limit of $\fnl$ that contributes the most to the correction for wavenumbers away from the peak in the power spectrum.
+We have then presented the non-Gaussian contributions to $\ogw(f)$ that arise due to $\fnl$.
+We have computed terms that are reducible in terms of $\pc(k)$ as well as those that are not reducible so.
+We have consistently accounted for the scale dependence of $\fnl$, arising from the modified definition of the parameter, in computing these contributions.

-We have then used our method to obtain the correction to the power spectrum both numerically and analytically for two models of inflation.
-These are models driven by canonical scalar fields that permit brief epochs of ultra slow roll and hence lead to significant amplitudes of secondary GWs.
-The analytical and numerical estimates of the correction agree very well.
-Importantly, we have found that the correction to the power spectrum due to the bispectrum is negligible and leaves virtually no imprint on the spectrum of $\ogw(f)$.